CPCD-WR-02 - Dissertation Year Fellowship (DYF) Information Sessions

 Thesis and Dissertation Credit

-The Graduate School has not prescribed a particular style manual to be followed in writing a thesis/dissertation.
+Details on the submission and formatting process can be found below.
+The Graduate School has not prescribed a particular style to be followed in writing a thesis/dissertation.
 The style chosen must be appropriate to the student’s field of study.
 However, the Graduate School has adopted standards for form and organization.
 These standards are outlined in the formatting manual linked on this page.

 Formatting and Submission Resources